-The property area is 381.83m2., the frontage is 13.338m and the depth is 29.86m.
+The property area is 381.83m2. , the frontage is 13.338m and the depth is 29.86m.
 The lot fronts onto Gilmour and Lewis streets, the City side walk and the road curb. there is a line of small deciduous trees lining the neighbour's side yard.
-At present, the entire lot is grassed.
+At present, the entire lot is grassed .

-The majority of buildings on this block of Gilmour Street are made up of two, three and four-storey structures, mainly single multi residential buildings.
+The majority of buildings on this block of Gilmour Street are made up of three and four-storey structures, one single multi-residential building which faces onto Metcalfe Street, the other a school, which faces onto Elgin Street.
 The front yard set back is common for the adjacent buildings along Gilmour Street.
 The 12-storey Public Service Alliance building is located directly across the street.